PatrickMeyer1/Palindrome/README.md

 # Palindrome
-Simple palindrome method
+Simple palindrome methods (one for python and one for java)

-Feel free to use if you wish
+Feel free to use